 Chicken is one of the easiest things that you can make and I am excited to share these air fryer chicken wings with you.
 They’re similar to my air fryer chicken thighs and air fryer drumsticks, and are perfect for dinner or an appetizer.
 The recipe is keto, low carb, Whole 30, and gluten free.

 Many of us love wings at a party or while watching your favorite team.
-Offer a variety of dips, like jalapeno ranch dressing, fry sauce, French onion dip, or herbed feta dip.
+Offer a variety of dips, like jalapeno ranch dressing, fry sauce, French onion dip, homemade tartar sauce (it’s not just for seafood!) or herbed feta dip.
 A spicy barbecue sauce is so good, too.

 If you choose to eat these as a full meal you will want a side dish to go along with your chicken.
 I suggest you try: Instant pot broccoli mac and cheese, stove top scalloped potatoes, crock pot baked beans, or potato salad.
 Really, anything goes with chicken wings.

 These wings are lightly seasoned and cooked in the air fryer.
 They come out extra crispy and are ready in 20 minutes.
 The recipe makes a dozen chicken wings and is easily doubled.
 Use whole chicken wings.
 If desired, cut off the tips which are basically skin and bone, with little or no meat.
 Totally up to you!

 To make these air fryer wings you will need a few common ingredients: spices, chicken, and olive oil.
 The spices that I use are a basic blend that give these wings a nice flavor.
 Feel free to adjust the spices to your tastes.